AxelUlmestig/TaskMastery/README.md

 # Task Mastery
 This library adds some utility functions for working with .Net core Tasks.
+Specifically when working with LINQ and Tasks at the same time.

 ## Added Extension Methods
 ### IEnumerable\<Task\>.WhenAll()